pokepark/PokemonRaidBot/README.md

  - NO (Norwegian)
  - PT-BR (Brazilian Portugese)
  - RU (Russian)
+ - PL (Polish)

-Set `LANGUAGE` for the prefered language the bot will answer users when they chat with them.
+Set `LANGUAGE_PRIVATE` for the prefered language the bot will answer users when they chat with them.
 Leave blank that the bot will answer in the users language.
 If the users language is not supported, e.g. ZH-CN (Chinese), the bot will always use EN (English) as fallback language.

-Set `RAID_POLL_LANGUAGE` to the prefered language for raid polls.
+Set `LANGUAGE_PUBLIC` to the prefered language for raid polls.
+Default value: EN

 So if you want to have the bot communication based on the users Telegram language, e.g. Russian, and show the raid polls in German for example:

-`define('LANGUAGE', '');`
+`define('LANGUAGE_PRIVATE', '');`
-`define('RAID_POLL_LANGUAGE', 'DE');`
+`define('LANGUAGE_PUBLIC', 'DE');`

 ## Timezone and Google maps API

 Set `TIMEZONE` to the timezone you wish to use for the bot.
 Predefined value from the example config is "Europe/Berlin".

-Optionally you can you use Google maps API to lookup addresses of gyms based on latitude and longitude

-Therefore get a Google maps API key and set it as `GOOGLE_API_KEY` in your config.
+Optionally you can you use Google maps API to lookup addresses of gyms based on latitude and longitude.
+Therefore get a Google maps API key.

 To get a new API key, navigate to https://console.developers.google.com/apis/credentials and create a new API project, e.g. PokemonRaidBot